Waldenstrom macroglobulinemia (WM) is a rare form of blood cancer. In the United States, around

 Follow-up care is an important part of evaluating the efficacy of your treatments and managing your symptoms.
 Do your best to keep up with all follow-up appointments.

-Consulting with your doctor regularly gives you a chance to address any new symptoms, and ask any questions that may come up.
-Your doctor might also order blood tests and imaging studies, like CT scans, to monitor the progression of your disease.
+Consulting with your doctor regularly gives you a chance to address any new symptoms, talk about any emotional support needs, and ask any questions that may come up.
+Your doctor might also order blood tests and imaging studies, like CT scans, to monitor the progression of your condition.

-Having all necessary information about your cancer and what to expect for the future of your health in one place can help you stay organized and offer additional peace of mind.
+Having all of the necessary information about your cancer and what to expect for the future of your health in one place can help you stay organized and offer additional peace of mind.